 “Is that going to require work on my part to solve these?
 I’m just going to go to Wikipedia,” Simoncelli bantered.

-Ultimately societal relevance drives the decision of which lists they select to cover.
+However, societal relevance ultimately drives the decision of which lists they select to cover.

 “We are trying to be topical,” Simoncelli said.

 The precise day of origin of their friendship cannot be pinpointed.
-Simoncelli began working for the Mass Communications department in 1999, one year before Arnold started at Nicholls.
+Simoncelli began working for the Mass Communications department in 2001, one year after Arnold started at Nicholls.
 This permitted for at least two decades’ worth of friendship.

 The friendship grew, according to Arnold, through their experience at the seventh International Conference on Communication and Media Studies in Ireland.

-Many in the audience excluded their attention from those representing Harvard to ask their pressing questions of Simoncelli and Arnold.
+Many in the audience directed their attention from those representing Harvard to ask their pressing questions of Simoncelli and Arnold.

 “We held our own.
 People had a lot of questions and feedback.
 It shows people that Nicholls State University can compete with anybody,” Simoncelli said.